giantswarm/e2e-harness/README.md

   Add(TestExample)
 }
 ```

 The test functions need to fulfill this interface:

 ```
 type Test func() (description string, err error)
 ```

-being the `description` used in the sonobuoy test output.
+The `description` used in the sonobuoy test output.

 ## e2e-harness lifecycle

 An e2e test execution involves three stages:

 * Setup: this is performed with the `setup` command.

 ```
 $ e2e-harness setup --remote=[false|true]
 ```

 It takes care of:
   - Initializing the project, creating an interchange directory that will
   be mounted on the test container for keeping state between command